The Haw-Hawed Couple: Plot

-Matt Selman was also nominated for a Writers Guild of America Award in the animation category; the award was won by The Simpsons episode "Kill Gil: Vols.
-1 & 2".

 Cultural references

 The Angelica Button series of books are a parody of the Harry Potter franchise.
 Greystash is a parody of Albus Dumbledore.
 The Malicious Krubb is a parody of both Lucius Malfoy and Severus Snape due to his resemblance to the former's looks, and the fact that he killed the Dumbledore-esque figure, like the latter.
 The character Lord Evilton is a parody of Lord Voldemort.

-The continuous shot of Bart and Nelson walking through the back of the school to get to the lunch hall is a nearly perfect shot-by-shot rendition of the Steadicam scene from Goodfellas, as Henry and Karen walk through the back of the Copacabana.
-Similarly, both the couples get a table set up just for themselves from the manager (or principal) to watch a singer/comedian perform on stage.
-The freeze-frames and voice-overs during this scene are reminiscent of Thelma Schoonmaker's editing style.
-The song played in this scene is He's a Rebel by The Crystals.
-The same band's song And Then He Kissed Me was used during the Steadicam shot in Goodfellas.
+The continuous shot of Bart and Nelson walking through the back of the school to get to the lunch hall is a nearly perfect shot-by-shot rendition of the Steadicam scene from Goodfellas, as Henry and Karen walk through the back of the Copacabana, with Bart echoing Ray Liotta's voiceover narration.
+The song played in this scene is "He's a Rebel" by The Crystals.
+The same band's song "And Then He Kissed Me" was used during the Steadicam shot in Goodfellas.
+The ending sequence with Bart embracing his vest closely resembles the final scene of Brokeback Mountain.

+Reception

+Viewing figures

+The episode earned a 2.9 rating and was watched by 8.31 million viewers, which was the 44th most-watched show that week.

+Critical response

+Dan Iverson of IGN gave the episode a 7.9 out of 10.
+He like the Harry Potter parody showing Homer's love for Lisa and the social commentary of using the word "bully" in the wake the Michael Richards incident.

+Adam Finley of TV Squad said the episode was a "decent episode ... though not spectacular."
+He liked seeing Homer protect Lisa from the book's ending and noted the complexity of the character of Nelson.

+Colin Jacobson of DVD Movie Guide was surprised there was not an episode of Bart and Nelson becoming friends until now.
+He liked the pairing and the Goodfellas parody.